wolathedataguy/YT_Playlist_Count/README.md

 ## Usage

 1. Navigate to any YouTube playlist page.
-2. The extension will automatically calculate and display the total duration of the playlist on the page.
+2. Click the extension icon in your browser toolbar to initialize the duration calculation.
+3. A widget will appear on the page showing the playlist duration and statistics.
+4. The widget can be dragged to a different position or closed if desired.
+5. If you refresh the page, you'll need to click the extension icon again to show the duration widget.

 ## Files

 - `content.js`: Contains the main logic for calculating and displaying the playlist duration.
 - `manifest.json`: The manifest file that defines the extension's properties and permissions.
-- `popup.html`: The HTML file for the extension's popup (if any).
+- `popup.html`: The HTML file for the extension's popup interface.
-- `popup.js`: The JavaScript file for the extension's popup (if any).
+- `popup.js`: The JavaScript file for handling extension popup functionality.
 - `icon-info.txt`: Information about the extension's icon.

 ## Contributing